mrshll1001/ocds-sample-frameworks-data/README.md

 }
 ```

-The framework is now set up, and call-offs may be made from it.
+The framework is now established, and call-offs may be made from it.

 ### Buyers under a separate publisher make direct call-offs (Contract)
 Full Examples: